-If you are the proud recipient of a newborn bundle of joy and believe that your running will be compromised, don’t despair; there’s a jogging stroller out there with your name on it, and plenty of quality miles to be run with your child.
+If you are the proud recipient of a newborn bundle of joy and believe that your running will be compromised, don’t despair; there’s a baby jogging stroller out there with your name on it, and plenty of quality miles to be run with your child.
 Your running, like your life, won’t ever be quite the same, but running with a jogging stroller has numerous physical and emotional benefits.

 Once you and your child are ready to venture out onto the roads and trails, remember that jogging stroller training will be much different.
 The key difference in running with a stroller than without one is the weight you’re pushing — and that can be a good for your fitness.

 Elite coach Brad Hudson of Boulder, Colo., who trains several strolling runners, points out that every baby-jogger session should be treated as a resistance workout.

 “It’s great for all your muscles — especially your core and your back,” he said.
 Hudson suggests working in moderate hills without the jog stroller for an added challenge once or twice a week and using the stroller on other days across flat terrain at a slow pace to aid in recovery.
 But Hudson tells all his new-parent runners to keep their expectations real.
 “Having a baby in your life is a huge adjustment, so you shouldn’t overdo any of your training at first.
 Go easy on yourself.”

 One elite runner who can relate to this advice is American Olympian Kara Goucher.
 The proud mother admits strollers will definitely slow you down.
 “There is no way around that,” she admitted.
 “Then again, when you get to run a race without the stroller it will feel amazingly easy, so PRs are quite possible!”